 Education courses at the 400-level and above may be taken only after admission to the professional program.
-Students who complete the professional program, pass the Praxis II Content Area Examination, complete observations using the Assistance, Development, and Evaluation of Professional Teaching (ADEPT) instrument, and receive FBI fingerprint clearance fulfill initial certification requirements of the South Carolina State Board of Education.
+Students who complete the professional program, pass the appropriate Praxis Principles of Learning and Teaching (PLT) exam, complete observations using the Assistance, Development, and Evaluation of Professional Teaching (ADEPT) instrument, and receive FBI fingerprint clearance fulfill initial certification requirements of the South Carolina State Board of Education.

-POST-BACCALAUREATE WORK TOWARD TEACHER CERTIFICATION
+POST-BACCALAUREATE/SECOND BACCALAUREATE WORK TOWARD TEACHER CERTIFICATION